IBM/debater-eap-tutorial/README.md

 * Run Jupyter Notebook (use the api-key from the site):<br />
 `env DEBATER_API_KEY=APIKEY_PLACE_HOLDER jupyter notebook`

+* To check that the environment is set correctly, try running notebook `hello_world/hello_world.ipynb`.

 * Open `survey_usecase/austin_demo.ipynb` notebook for a simple hands-on tutorial or `survey_usecase/austin_demo_with_answers.ipynb` for a runnable version.

 * The tutorial is self-explanatory, please follow the instructions and explanations.

 * Feel free to contact us if you face problems or have questions at: <br />`project.debater@il.ibm.com`